 Credit cards may have limits on how much cash back you can earn within a certain period of time.
 These limits could even apply to certain purchase categories.
 Understanding these limits is essential.
 That's how you'll find out if you’ll get the most money back for your spending habits.

 Runner-up Best Shopping Credit Cards

 Don't stop at just the first cashback credit card you see when there are so many out there!
-Here are just a few more to examine before you decide which is the best cash back rewards card for you.
+Here are a few other top credit cards for excellent credit to examine, and get one step closer to reaping the benefits of cash back rewards

 Don't Stop with an Excellent Credit Score